Graduate Degree Programs

 (At least two from academic sources, i.e. faculty)

-NAS Graduate Teaching Assistants each teach an online section of our Intro to Native American Studies course.
+NAS Graduate Teaching Assistants each teach an online section of our Introduction to Native American Studies course.
+NAS GTAs receive a tuition waiver and a monthly stipend.